Tiberriver256/azdo-process-export/.github/instructions/dev_workflow.instructions.md

 ```
 User: "I just initialized Taskmaster on my existing React app.
 It's getting messy and I want to improve it."
-Your Response: "Let me research your codebase to understand the current architecture, then we can create a strategic plan for improvements."
+Your Response: "Let me analyze your codebase to understand the current architecture, then we can create a strategic plan for improvements."
 Actions:
-1. research "Current React app architecture and improvement opportunities" --tree --files=src/
+1. Use semantic search and file analysis to understand current React app architecture and improvement opportunities
 2. Collaborate on improvement PRD based on findings
 3. Create tags for different improvement areas (refactor-components, improve-state-management, etc.)
 4. Keep only major improvement initiatives in master